milanto-hery/cs_project/README.md

 X represent the original spectrograms used for the baseline experiments and X_reconstructed created from the compressed data using compressed sensing techniques.

 Make sure you have additional folder contains Audio and Annotations.
 Annotated files (.svl) and the corresponding audio file (.wav) are read.
 A number of segments are extracted to create the original dataset.
-A random sampling in compressed sensing is applied to X and give the compressed data as X_compressed, followed by recovery algorithm to get the final data $X_reconstructed$.
+A random sampling in compressed sensing is applied to X and give the compressed data as X_compressed, followed by recovery algorithm to get the final data $X_{reconstructed}$.

 ### Folder structure: